A collection of facts and statistics on the benefits of good business writing and the cost of bad.

 Writers (and non-writers) are constantly playing games of ‘copy tennis’.
 People are passing documents back and forth because they can’t articulate what right looks like.

-This is why we always recommend a look at process when you embark on any writer training or verbal guideline refresh.
+This is why we always recommend a look at the process when you embark on any writer training or verbal guideline refresh.

 Clear writing, clear ROI